 - Labour Force Survey (LFS)

-- Data on gig work will be available in 2023, based on the fourth quarter 2022 LFS supplement.
-The following tables provide monthly data on employment by class of worker and on employee job permanency:
+- The following tables provide monthly data on employment by class of worker and on employee job permanency:

 Data analysis